 PostgreSQL and MySQL are both well-known powerhouse database management systems (DBMS).
-Just about anyone who has worked with a database has probably heard one of these names.
+Just about everyone who has worked with databases has heard at least one of these names.
 While they are both fantastic, you still have to determine which is best for your specific needs.
 This article compares the differences between PostgreSQL and MySQL.

 PostgreSQL and MySQL are both well-worn and time-tested.
 PostgreSQL has been in production since 1996, and MySQL since 1995.
 Both have found their way into the tech stacks of industry leaders across every sector.
 For example, companies such as Apple, Spotify, Instagram, and Reddit use PostgreSQL.
 While companies such as Uber, AirBnB, Netflix, and Pinterest are known to use MySQL.